-There are two committees, advisory to the Board of Trustees, on which Faculty Serve.
+There are two committees, advisory to the Amherst College Board of Trustees, on which faculty serve.

 a.
-The Advisory Committee to the Committee on Trusteeship.
-The Board of Trustees has declared its intent to elect as Term Trustees only those who have been considered by an Advisory Committee consisting of two members of the Faculty and two students.
-At its meeting of October 10, 1972, the Faculty established a procedure to elect its representatives to the Advisory Committee.
+The Advisory Committee to the Committee on Trusteeship The Amherst College Board of Trustees has declared its intent to elect as term trustees only those who have been considered by an advisory committee consisting of two members of the faculty and two students.
+At its meeting of October 10, 1972, the faculty established a procedure to elect its representatives to the advisory committee.

 b.
-The Advisory Committee on Honorary Degrees.
-The two faculty members elected to the Advisory Committee to the Committee on Trusteeship serve also as the faculty members on the Advisory Committee on Honorary Degrees.
-This committee, which also includes three students elected by the senior class, meets with the Honorary Degrees Committee of the Board of Trustees to discuss candidates for honorary degrees and to make recommendations to the Board.
-The Board has indicated that not candidate will be voted an honorary degree whose candidacy has not been discussed with the Advisory Committee on Honorary Degrees.
+The Advisory Committee on Honorary Degrees The two faculty members elected to the Advisory Committee to the Committee on Trusteeship serve also as the faculty members on the Advisory Committee on Honorary Degrees.
+This committee, which also includes three students elected by the senior class, meets with the Honorary Degrees Committee of the Amherst College Board of Trustees to discuss candidates for honorary degrees and to make recommendations to the board.
+The board has indicated that no candidate will be voted an honorary degree whose candidacy has not been discussed with the Advisory Committee on Honorary Degrees.

 3. Committees of the College

-The Committee is composed of five Faculty members, seven Trustee appointees, seven Staff appointees, six students, and such other persons as the President chooses to include in order to provide diversity of perspective and to meet the needs of those groups covered by Affirmative Action legislation.
-The Director of Human Resources or his or her representative and the Special Assistant to the President for Diversity shall serve ex officio.
-All members are regular employees of the College.
-The President, to whom the Committee reports at least once a year, appoints all members to the Committee.
+The committee is composed of five faculty members, seven trustee appointees, seven staff appointees, six students, and such other persons as the president chooses to include in order to provide diversity of perspective and to meet the needs of those groups covered by Affirmative Action legislation.
+The chief human resources officer or his or her representative and the special assistant to the president for diversity shall serve ex officio.
+All members are regular employees of the college.
+The president, to whom the committee reports at least once a year, appoints all members to the committee.
 Appointments are for two years.
-The Committee elects its chair and secretary.
+The committee elects its chair and secretary.